These Roots Run Deep: Dominic Fike

 They used to play a lot of Uncle Kracker, songs like “Dancing in the Moonlight,” which by the way is a great fucking song even though I've heard it a million times outside of every bar in Key West.
 I would hang around them because obviously I’m with my mom, waiting for her to go home so I could go to sleep.
 And I always had my guitar with me; they would ask me to play a Led Zeppelin song or something by the Eagles, so I took it upon myself to learn them so that when an old ass drunk man would ask me to play, I could get him to shut up.
 That’s when I really got into those classic rock bands.
 People in Naples really respected those guys.
 I didn’t really care for them growing up — musicians like Don Henley and Paul McCartney — because none of them ever looked like me, but their melodies were instilled in me so I continue to listen to them throughout my life.

-How did you bridge your early influences to the rap sensibility that flows through your projects?
+How did you bridge these early influences to the rap sensibility that flows through all of your projects?

 In high school people were shocked that I didn’t listen to rap music.
 Other kids would tell me that I’d have a hard time relating to anyone there if I didn’t.
 Then I got my first iPod and Limewire came around so I really explored and figured out what I liked.
 I listened to a lot of Lil Wayne and Emimem, and other rappers that were really good with lyrical strategy; Eminem was good at making sure that vowels weren’t too close to each other.